MicrosoftDocs/azure-stack-docs/azure-stack/operator/container-registries-troubleshoot.md

 ## Collect logs for support

-ACR logs are collected when collecting logs from the Azure Stack Hub administration portal or during a full run of **Get-AzureStackLog**.
+ACR logs are collected when collecting logs from the Azure Stack Hub administration portal or during a full run of **Send-AzureStackDiagnosticLog**.
 There may be circumstances where you just want to collect logs specific to ACR, for example, if you are collecting for more than a four-hour period.

 ### Collecting logs for ACR install issues